nftstorage/nft.storage/packages/client/README.md

 main()
 ```

 The client uses ESM modules.
-If running from Node.js, either name your script `index.mjs` or name it `index.js` _and_ use `npm init` to create a new `package.json` file in your project directory, adding `"type": "module",` to it .
+If running from Node.js, either name your script `index.mjs` or name it `index.js` _and_ use `npm init` to create a new `package.json` file in your project directory, adding `"type": "module",` to it.

 Run the script: